NeonGeckoCom/neon-docs/docs/guides/upgrade_paths_for_neon_os_v2.md

 4. Order an SSD from our Square site for $29.99 with coupon code "UPGRADE".
 The site is https://neonai.square.site/
 5. Visit the upgrade page on our website at https://neon.ai/V2 for written directions, how-to videos, and open tech support calls.
 That's https://neon.ai/V2

-- To hear more detailed directions, you can ask Neon for:
-    - help making bootable media
-    - help making a boot drive using your computer

  ## Tags
 - upgrade
 - upgrade choices